elugens/hello-javascript/docs/general-javascript-questions/miscellaneous-js-questions/proxy-and-reflect.md

 ---

-### Why would you use a WeakMap when you are attempting to revoke a proxy?
+### Why would you use a WeakMap when attempting to revoke a proxy?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> If, we create a WeakMap that has proxy as the key and the corresponding revoke as the value, that allows us to easily find revoke for a proxy.
-We use WeakMap instead of Map here because it will not block garbage collection.
-If a proxy object becomes “unreachable” (e.g. no variable references it any more), WeakMap allows it to be wiped from memory together with its revoke that we won’t need any more.
+  <div><strong>Interview Response:</strong> If we create a WeakMap that has proxy as the key and the corresponding revoke as the value, we can easily find the revoke for a proxy.
+We use WeakMap instead of Map since it does not interfere with trash collection.
+If a proxy object becomes "unreachable" (e.g., no variable refers to it anymore), WeakMap allows it to get erased from memory and whatever data it contains.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />